The GIST's Guide to Football

 The GIST's Guide to Fantasy Football

-We hate to be the bearer of bad news, but, as much as we all want it to be, Fantasy Football has nothing to do with The Bachelor’s Fantasy Suite.
+We’ll start off with a quick PSA because (as much as we all want it to be), Fantasy Football has nothing to do with The Bachelor’s Fantasy Suite.
 Sad, we know.

 Here’s the deal: fantasy exists in any-kind-of-sport (yup, there’s fantasy hockey, baseball, etc.) and is kinda like a computer game with real-world counterparts.
 We all know that football exists IRL and we all cheer for our favourite teams/players.
-BUT, as viewers, we don’t have any decision-making power or skin in the game - players are chosen by the teams’ owners/management, and viewers don’t have a choice in who the teams sign.
-So.
-The idea for “fantasy” is that us regular folk can create our ideal team … our “fantasy” team if you will.
+BUT, as viewers, we don’t have any decision-making power or skin in the game — players are chosen by the teams’ owners/management, and viewers don’t have a choice in who the teams sign.
+That’s where “fantasy” comes in!
+So us regular folk can create our ideal team — our “fantasy” team, if you will.
 The catch is, this team is built online.
-You heard us right.
-Basically, in fantasy, you choose players from across the league that make up your dream team.
+You choose players from across the league that make up your dream team.
 Your fantasy team then squares off against other people’s fantasy teams.
 What’s cool is that as much as your fantasy team exists online, the statistics of actual players in real life games dictate how your fantasy team does.

-This may sound a little bit complicated, but we guarantee you, you really don’t need to be a die-hard fan to participate in fantasy sports.
+Still with us?
+Great!
+This may sound a little bit complicated, but you really don’t need to be a die-hard fan to participate in fantasy sports.
 Having a basic understanding won’t make you basic; any smart and strategic babe (that’s you!) can take it all.
 Before we get into it, there are a lot of football references in this guide (duh), so make sure you brush up on your football 101 before diving in.

-It’s important to understand why TF fantasy is as huge as it is.
 As we at The GIST say all the time, sports have a unique way of uniting people, and fantasy sports are no different.
 It allows fans to feel like they’ve got a bigger stake in the game; like they knew a rookie would have an incredible season before anyone else, or to claim bragging rights in a part of their life that brings them so much joy.
-There’s also the less poeticized aspect of having cash money on the line.
-Would watching a horse run around a track in circles be as entertaining if there was no betting involved?
-The same adrenaline rush applies to fantasy sports.
+There’s also the less poetic aspect of having cash money on the line.
+And everybody likes winning money.

 In fact, the market for fantasy football is so huge there’s an entire TV show dedicated to it.
-There are radio stations dedicated solely to fantasy football, and the NFL website even has its own fantasy football section.
+There are radio stations dedicated solely to fantasy football and the NFL website has its own fantasy football section.
 Basically, FF is a BFD, so it’s time to get on board.

 In terms of betting on sports IRL against other people, there’s generally pools and then fantasy.
 A “pool” in sports typically means you’re picking one team to beat the other.
 “Fantasy” on the other hand usually means you’re picking players to make up your team, which will then face other fantasy teams.

 Another type of pool is a survivor pool.
 Each week, you check the matchups and pick one team that you think will win their game.
-For example, if the New England Patriots (all-around awesomeness) are playing the Cleveland Browns (general sad pandas), you would choose the team you thought was going to win and then hopefully move on to glory.
+For example, if the New England Patriots (all-around awesomeness) are playing the Cincinnati Bengals (general sad pandas), you would choose the team you thought was going to win and then hopefully move on to glory.
 As long as the team you choose wins, you move on.
-The catch is you can only choose each team once throughout the 17 week season ... so you may not want to choose all the obvious winners upfront.
+The catch is you can only choose each team once throughout the 17 week season, so you may not want to choose all the obvious winners upfront.
 Oooo some strategy, we love it.
-Choosing a wrong team means you’re kicked outta the pool.
+Choosing a wrong team means you’re kicked out of the pool.
 Bye Felicia!

-First you draft your teams, which means selecting 16 players.
+First you draft your team, which means selecting (usually) 16 players.
 These are real pro football players who are top-dogs at their positions.
 Imagine an all-star season of your favourite reality show: only the best are worthy.